 The spearhead: Top scorer prospects

-While the legendary Asamoah Gyan remains the benchmark for Ghanaian World Cup excellence, the 2026 mantle now falls on the shoulders of Jordan Ayew and Antoine Semenyo, especially with Mohammed Kudus a huge doubt due to injury.
+While the legendary Asamoah Gyan remains the benchmark for Ghanaian World Cup excellence, the 2026 mantle now falls on the shoulders of attackers like Jordan Ayew and Antoine Semenyo, especially with Kudus missing out due to injury.

-Ayew was the clinical force during qualification, netting seven goals to help lead the team to North America.
-His experience in high-pressure situations makes him the favourite to be Ghana’s top scorer at the finals.
+Ayew was the clinical force during qualification, netting seven goals to help lead the team to North America, but if the game against Panama is any indication, it is that Semenyo holds the key.

 /https%3A%2F%2Fmedia.footballwhispers.com%2Fmain%2F2023%2F11%2Fimago1075723531-e1777229826280.jpg)